 System Turned Off Prior to Landing: The EM system is required to be operational for the duration of the trip (departure from dock to landing at a dock).
-If the system is turned off prior Page 26 to landing, an event entry should be made that includes comments on the approximate location of the vessel and if there was unsorted catch or crew present on deck at the time of the cameras being lost.
+If the system is turned off prior to Page 26 landing, an event entry should be made that includes comments on the approximate location of the vessel and if there was unsorted catch or crew present on deck at the time of the cameras being lost.
 This is a single point event and should be made when the video cuts out.
 If unprocessed kept catch from multiple hauls is present on deck or if catch processing is still occurring when the system is turned off the trip could result in a failure.
-Multiple hauls could potentially be recorded as OBSERVED = N. Under these circumstances the provider must provide access to the video prior to submitting the trip.
-Reviewers must comment on what was taking place when the system was turned off.
+Multiple hauls could potentially be recorded as OBSERVED = N. Reviewers must comment on what was taking place when the system was turned off.